How to Outline a Complete Book Series

 Sure, standalone novels are great.
 But sometimes, they don’t quite hit the spot.

 Often, writers like you may feel like your stories are far too big to be contained in just one book.
 Or maybe your existing readers are begging for adventure after adventure with your unforgettable cast of characters, especially that villain they just love to hate.
-And, of course, novel series are a wonderful way for writers to keep readers engaged and driving sales.
+And, of course, book series are a wonderful way for writers to keep readers engaged and driving sales.

-But as exciting as writing a series sounds, you might be wondering, How do I start?
+But as exciting as writing a series sounds, you might be wondering: How do I start?
 Outlining one book is hard enough.
 How am I going to outline multiple stories?
 And what’s supposed to happen on the pages of each individual book?

 Types of Book Series

-How to Outline an Independent Book Series
+How to Outline an Episodic Book Series

 Create a compelling and consistent main character

-For a more detailed example of Easter eggs, let’s look at The Haunting of Venice film based on Agatha Christie’s novel Hallowe’en Party, in which the clever detective Hercule Poirot is our constant main character.
-However, the movies delve away from the books in terms of Poirot’s character and backstory, adding in more depth.
+For an example of a mini character arc, let’s look at the Hercule Poirot movies based on Agatha Christie’s detective novels, in which the clever and sassy detective Hercule Poirot is our constant main character.
+The movies and books are similar, but the movies add in a mini character arc for Poirot.
 Why?
-Perhaps because the filmmakers realized how much today’s viewers appreciate character detail and motivation.
-In the film, Poirot’s duty is to solve the mystery, which he does rather entertainingly.
+Perhaps because the filmmakers realized just how much modern viewers appreciate character depth and steady growth.
+In A Haunting in Venice, Poirot’s job is to solve the mystery.
 But at the same time, he’s experiencing small character shifts and revealing layers of his backstory.
-For instance, at the start of the story, Poirot declares himself on vacation and refuses to consult with desperate townspeople in need of his one-of-a-kind sleuthing skills.
-By the end of the story, the mystery he solved influences him to change his mind and he welcomes a new case, thus cutting his vacation short.
-In a second example, throughout the movie series of Murder on the Orient Express, Death on the Nile and now A Haunting in Venice, viewers discover bits and pieces of Poirot’s backstory: he had a first love and wife named Katherine who died on a train.
-These small backstory reveals begin to explain why Poirot feels so much guilt over her death, why he shuts himself off to love and immerses himself so deeply in his work; and why he has no faith in either god or the supernatural.
+At the start of the movie, Poirot declares himself on vacation and refuses to consult with desperate townspeople in need of his one-of-a-kind sleuthing skills.
+By the end of the story, his solved mystery influences him to change his mind and he takes on a new case with more enthusiasm, thus cutting his vacation short.
+This is a great example of featuring a mini arc in one book.

 Compose a detailed character sheet with the following details: